cwendorf/EASI/B-TutorialExamples/Independent/INDEPENDENT-DATA-EXAMPLE.md

 ---

-## Independent Groups Data Example
+## Independent Groups Example with Tutorial Data

 ### Source the EASI Functions